jacohen1/Heterogeneity-unpredictability-parasite-outbreaks/README.md

 # Heterogeneity-unpredictability-parasite-outbreaks

-Data and code associated with the manuscript titled _"Host heterogeneity drives unpredictability in parasite outbreaks"_.
+Data and code associated with the manuscript titled _"Host heterogeneity and unpredictability in parasite outbreaks"_.

-Details of the experimental setups for this work can be found in the paper titled _“Host heterogeneity drives unpredictability in parasite outbreaks”_.
+Details of the experimental setups for this work can be found in the paper titled _“Host heterogeneity and unpredictability in parasite outbreaks”_.

 ---